pivotal/docs-tap/multicluster/installing-multicluster.md

 ## <a id='order-of-operations'></a> Multicluster Installation Order of Operations

 The installation order is flexible given the ability to update the installation with a modified values file using the `tanzu package installed update` command.
-Below is an example of the order of operations that can be used:
+The preceding is an example of the order of operations t0 be used:

   1. [Install View profile cluster](#install-view-cluster)
   2. [Install Build profile cluster](#install-build-clusters)
   3. [Install Run profile cluster](#install-run-cluster)
   4. Add RBAC, cluster URL, and token from Build and Run clusters as documented in [Viewing resources on multiple clusters in Tanzu Application Platform GUI](../tap-gui/cluster-view-setup.md)
-  5. Update the View cluster's installation values file with the above information and issue the `tanzu package installed update` command as showb below in order to pass the updated config values to Tanzu Application Platform GUI:
+  5. Update the View cluster's installation values file with the previous information and run the `tanzu package installed update` command as the following shows to pass the updated config values to Tanzu Application Platform GUI:

     ```shell
     tanzu package install tap -p tap.tanzu.vmware.com -v TAP_VERSION --values-file tap-values.yml -n tap-install
     ```

-    Where `TAP_VERSION` is the Tanzu Application Platform version you've installed
+    Where `TAP_ <!-- Use dashes for spacing in placeholders, not underscores.  -->VERSION` is the Tanzu Application Platform version you've installed

 ## <a id='install-view'></a> Install View cluster